abarach/mosnet-lime/README.md

 # Explaining the Predictions of the MOSNet Classifier via the LIME Framework
-mplementation of paper: ["'Why Should I Trust You?'
+Implementation of paper: ["'Why Should I Trust You?'
 Explaining the Predictions of any Classifier"](https://arxiv.org/pdf/1602.04938.pdf).
 By modifying the proposed framework to work for [MOSNet](https://arxiv.org/pdf/1904.08352.pdf), we attempt to draw conclusions about which features are particularly relevant during audio classification.

 ### Author
 Ada Lamba.39